leeeeeelee/HanbumKo.github.io/about.md

 permalink: /about/
 ---

-This blog is for sharing my knowledge with other people.
+This blog is for sharing my knowledges with other people.

-Knowledges are related with Computer Science Engineering, But specifically I'm interesting in computervision problems, image processing.
+Knowledges are related with Computer Science Engineering, But specifically I'm interested in computervision problems, image processing.

 Sometimes I will post Statistical knowledges too.

 hanbum.ko95@gmail.com

 Daejeon, Chungnam National University